Special Focus Awards

 - Proposal submitters are hereby advised that the final pre-publication manuscripts of scholarly articles produced entirely or primarily with NOAA funding will be required to be submitted to NOAA Institutional Repository after acceptance, and no later than upon publication.
 Such manuscripts shall be made publicly available by NOAA one year after publication by the journal.

 It is the investigator’s responsibility to conform to this Directive and no award can be issued absent an acceptable Data Management Plan.
-The Data Management Plan can entered directly in eSeaGrant or, at the PI’s discretion, can be appended to the project narrative as a separate statement after the References.
-In the latter case it will not count toward the 12-page narrative limit.
+The Data Management Plan can be uploaded as a separate PDF in eSeaGrant or, at the PI’s discretion, can be appended to the project narrative as a separate statement after the References.
+In the latter case, it will not count toward the 12-page narrative limit.
 If the proposed research will not generate environmental data then a Data Management Plan is not required, but this will need to be stated in eSeaGrant.

 Budgets and Budget Justification

-The maximum budget is $125,000 per year, to include indirect costs, excluding the cost of a graduate student stipend.
-In addition to the $125,00 per year limit, proposers may also request support for one graduate trainee, if justified.
-In considering budgets, please note that graduate trainee stipends or tuition support are NOT subject to indirect costs, whereas other project costs (e.g. travel, supplies) typically are subject to indirect costs.
-The amount requested for a trainee stipend must conform to your institution’s normal stipend for a half-time graduate student at his/her level of experience; however, in any case no more than $28,500 per year in stipend can be requested.
-Tuition remission, if requested, must come from the $125,000 per year limit.
+The maximum budget is $70,000 per year, to include indirect costs.
+In considering budgets, please note that any graduate trainee stipends or tuition support are NOT subject to indirect costs, whereas other project costs (e.g. travel, supplies) typically are subject to indirect costs.
+The amount requested for a trainee stipend must conform to your institution’s normal stipend for a half-time graduate student at his/her level of experience; however, in any case no more than $30,000 in stipend can be requested.

 Budget worksheets will need to be created in eSeaGrant.
 Be prepared to enter any salaries, wages, and fringe benefits for all personnel associated with the project.
 Also, if applicable, indicate expected costs for expendable supplies, publication costs, and travel.
 Matching funds will also be itemized on this budget worksheet.
-Matching funds must total at least 50% of TOTAL funds requested, including the amount requested for a graduate trainee (see below for details).
+Matching funds must total at least 50% of TOTAL funds requested, including the amount requested for a graduate trainee.

 All budget sections will require justification.
-Review our website to see what is expected as justification for each section.
+Review the online help section to see what is expected as justification for each section.

 A budget workbook in Excel may help in planning your budget.
 However, please remember that your budget submission and justification must be completed using the online form in eSeaGrant.
-Do not try to submit the Excel file as your final budget
+Do not submit the Excel file as your final budget.

 CVs (maximum 2 pages for each person) of all key personnel (PIs, co-PIs, Associate PIs) must be included in the submission.
-Each CV should have an investigator record created in eSeaGrant.
-It is possible that some investigators already have basic information stored in our database.
-A search by email address may help find those matching records.
-If no record is found, please fill out a new record.
-In all cases, please upload a 2-page CV through that investigator’s form.
+Please upload a 2-page CV through the investigator’s form.

 Note: Several reviewers have complained about PIs and co-PIs providing excessively long CVs, and we are sympathetic to their complaints.
 If you have uploaded a longer CV, please replace it with one of no more than 2 pages length.
 Sea Grant will provide reviewers only with the first 2 pages of CV for each PI and co-PI.